 - Here, select Privacy followed by Diagnostic & feedback from the left pane.

-- Switch to the Diagnostic & feedback section on the right pane thereafter choose one option using drop-down menu.
+- Switch to the Diagnostic & feedback section on the right pane thereafter choose one option using the drop-down menu.
 See Snapshot below-

 - Fix problems for me without asking: If selected, this will automatically solve the bug without even notifying you.